 In the case of transfers to Governments, a purchase order or contract can be accepted in place of an undertaking.

 You must also keep records of all shipments of your goods for the period of the licence.
-These records must be made available for inspection by the Department for Business, Innovation & Skills (BIS) officials at an Export Control Organisation compliance audit.
+These records must be made available for inspection by the Department for International Trade officials at an Export Control Joint Unit compliance audit.

 Read more about complying with Open Individual Export Licence conditions